Nels J. Smith

-Nels Jensen Smith (born January 29, 1939) is an American former politician in the state of Wyoming.
+Nels Jensen Smith (January 29, 1939 – September 1, 2023) was an American politician in the state of Wyoming.
 He served in the Wyoming House of Representatives as a member of the Republican Party.
 He served as Speaker of the Wyoming House of Representatives from 1977 to 1979.
-He attended the University of Wyoming and is a rancher.
+He attended the University of Wyoming and was a rancher.
 His grandfather, Nels H. Smith, was a Governor of Wyoming.

 Early life and education

-Smith was born in Newcastle, Wyoming into a politically active family.
+Smith was born in Newcastle, Wyoming, into a politically active family.
 Smith's parents were Peter and Helen (Jensen) Smith.
 He was born while his grandfather was governor of Wyoming and both he and his sister Connie Smith were christened at the governor's mansion.
 Connie Smith disappeared in 1952 at age 10 while attending summer camp in Connecticut, and was never found.
 The case is unsolved.

 Smith attended the University of Wyoming from which he graduated with bachelor's degree in 1961.
 Subsequently, he purchased several ranches in Sundance, Wyoming and managed the operations himself.